MOberlechner/games_learning/README.md

 # Learning in Normal-Form Games
 This repo focuses on matrix games and learning algorithms.
+Specifically, it provides a few tools to analyze the matrix games (e.g., compute pure Nash equilibria, find dominated actions) and to run gradient-based learning algorithms (e.g. mirror descent).

 ### What is implemented?
 The implementation focuses on